 “I chose the Community Foundation as my organization to support on my birthday because of the support they give to our organizations in our community,” said Cody.
 “No other group in our area is 100% dedicated to financially supporting organizations and up-and-coming projects like the Community Foundation.”

 “I love Scott County,” shared Cody.
 “I love the people here, but I especially love seeing the growth of good come from different organizations and people that have been supported by SCCF.”

-Cody is choosing to designate the donations he raises to the Community Enrichment Fund.
+Cody chose to designate the donations he raises to the Community Enrichment Fund.
 Each year over $100,000 is awarded during our Community Grants Program to local organizations that are working hard to make life better for our Scott County residents.
-The Scott County Fair Association was one of those recipients for the last two years, and received funding to provide electrical upgrades at the fairgrounds.
-This grant was made possible by the Community Enrichment Fund and numerous other unrestricted funds.
+The Scott County Fair Association was one of those recipients for three years, and received funding to provide electrical upgrades and a catch fence at the fairgrounds.
+These grants were made possible by the Community Enrichment Fund and numerous other unrestricted funds.